System Architecture Evolution: HSS (Home Subscriber Server)

 The Home Subscriber Server is a central database that contains user-related and subscription-related information.
 The functions of the HSS include mobility management, call and session establishment support, user authentication and access authorization.
 The HSS is based on pre-Rel-4 Home Location Register (HLR) and Authentication Center (AuC).

 ANDSF (Access Network Discovery and Selection Function)

 The ANDSF provides information to the UE about connectivity to 3GPP and non-3GPP access networks (such as Wi-Fi).
 The purpose of the ANDSF is to assist the UE to discover the access networks in their vicinity and to provide rules (policies) to prioritize and manage connections to these networks.

 ePDG (Evolved Packet Data Gateway)

-The main function of the ePDG is to secure the data transmission with a UE connected to the EPC over untrusted non-3GPP access, e.g. VoWi-Fi.
+The main function of the ePDG is to secure the data transmission with a UE connected to the EPC over untrusted non-3GPP access, e.g. Wi-Fi calling (VoWiFi).
 For this purpose, the ePDG acts as a termination node of IPsec tunnels established with the UE.